jzzheng22/hlp21-project-group-3/SH_aamanrebello/README-apr1718.md

 - *sheet.fs* was modified to enter code for the sheet module.
 - *renderer.fs* was modified to add drop-down menu options for certain features e.g. zooming.

-A documentation of how this module interfaces with the Symbol and Sheet modules may be found in the main part of the repo.
+A documentation of how this module interfaces with the Symbol and BusWire modules may be found in the main part of the repo.

 The code may be run by entering